5 dead after man stopped by Texas troopers goes on rampage

 The shooting Saturday brings the number of mass killings in the U.S. so far this year to 25, matching the number in all of 2018, according to The AP/USATODAY/Northeastern University mass murder database.
 If it turns out the shooter is not among the five dead, the number of victims for this year has already reached 140, the level of all last year.

 Seven people remained in critical condition at one hospital hours after the West Texas shooting, said Russell Tippin, CEO of Medical Center Hospital in Odessa.
-He said a child under 2 years old was also transported to another hospital.
+He said a child under 2 years old was transported to another hospital.
 He also said one person the hospital had received had died, although it was unclear if that victim was among the five dead that Gerke reported.
 Tippin said 13 shooting victims were being treated at the hospital Saturday.

-Dustin Fawcett was sitting in his truck at a Starbucks in Odessa when he heard at least six gunshots ring out less than 50 yards (46 meters) behind him.
+Dustin Fawcett said he was sitting in his truck at a Starbucks in Odessa when he heard at least six gunshots ring out less than 50 yards (46 meters) behind him.

 He spotted a white sedan with a passenger window that had been shattered.
 That’s when he thought, “Oh man, this is a shooting.”

 Fawcett, 28, an Odessa transportation consultant, “got out to make sure everyone was safe” but found that no one had been struck by the gunfire nearby.
-He said a little girl was bleeding, but she hadn’t been shot, and that he found out she was grazed in the face.
+He said a little girl was bleeding, but she hadn’t been shot, and that he later found out she was grazed in the face.

 Vice President Mike Pence said following the shooting that President Donald Trump and his administration “remain absolutely determined” to work with leaders in both parties in Congress to take such steps “so we can address and confront this scourge of mass atrocities in our country.”